randomtruffles/Dominion_League/rules.md

 <a name="4.10.1"></a>4.10.1.
 The "Make (opponent) Resign?" prompt in Dominion Online should only be used to address connection issues and other technical difficulties (see [4.11](#4.11)).
 It should not be used to enforce speed of play on your opponent.

 <a name="4.10.2"></a>4.10.2.
-If you feel that an opponent is playing especially slowly, consider politely requesting that the play more quickly, or reaching out to a moderator.
+If you feel that an opponent is playing especially slowly, consider politely requesting that they play more quickly, or reaching out to a moderator.

 ### <a name="4.11"></a>4.11.
 Abandoning games